redox-os/website/content/news/this-month-250831.md

 - (debug) Wildan Mubarok implemented a way to debug any recipe using QEMU

+## Testing Improvements

+- (tests) auronandace packaged the [os-test](https://gitlab.com/sortix/os-test) POSIX test suite

 ## Build System Improvements

+- (build) Wildan Mubarok updated the Podman container to Debian 13 to fix it
-- (build-system) Wildan Mubarok fixed the meta-packages
+- (build) Wildan Mubarok fixed the meta-packages
-- (build-system) Wildan Mubarok fixed the `make clean` command
+- (build) Wildan Mubarok fixed the `make clean` command
+- (build) Wildan Mubarok fixed a GNU Make misconfiguration in the Podman Build on MacOS
-- (build-system) Wildan Mubarok did a cleanup on Cookbook
+- (build) Wildan Mubarok did a cleanup on Cookbook
-- (build-system) Ribbon simplified the `dev` variant configuration with meta-packages
+- (build) Ribbon simplified the `dev` variant configuration with meta-packages

 ## Documentation Improvements